-Individuals and organisations supported through partnership projects delivered under the Accelerator will be encouraged to publish de-identified research data following completion of the grant in an open access repository and in accordance with best practice.
+Grantees are encouraged to publish de-identified research data following completion of the grant in an open access repository and in accordance with best practice.

 9.6.
 How we pay the grant

 The grant agreement will state the:

 - maximum grant amount we will pay - proportion of eligible expenditure covered by the grant (grant percentage) - any in-kind contributions you will make - any financial contribution provided by you or a third party.